 All associations want to maximize revenue in order to better serve their members.

-Non-dues revenue channels can be a great opportunity for associations to broaden the range of services they offer, and to build relationships with other bodies in their industry.
+Non-dues revenue channels can be a great opportunity for associations to broaden the range of services they offer and to build relationships with other bodies in their industry.

-But a deluge of products, conferences, and publications aimed at increasing revenue can distract from your organization’s core priorities – as well as diluting the overall quality of your non-dues revenue efforts.
+But a deluge of products, conferences and publications aimed at increasing revenue can distract from your organization’s core priorities – as well as diluting the overall quality of your non-dues revenue efforts.

 When it comes to non-dues revenue, I’d rather pursue a share of mind than a share of wallet.
-Industry partnerships with vendors can bring new knowledge leadership to your association with a small set of carefully thought-through and custom-designed products to fulfil your members’ needs.
+Industry partnerships with vendors can bring new knowledge leadership to your association with a small set of carefully thought-through and custom-designed products to fulfill your members’ needs.

 This is why I propose minimizing products to maximize results.
 Fewer products of a higher quality will return more to your association than an ever-growing range of offerings irrelevant to professionals.
 It takes strategic thinking to calculate which projects to throw your weight behind.

 Cast a critical eye over the projects meant to be bringing in revenue at your association.
 Is 80% or more of your revenue coming from 20% or fewer of your products?
 Carve out projects, whether they are e-books, sponsorships or conferences, that don’t fulfill the 80/20 rule.
 Following the philosophy of minimum input for maximum output avoids the dilution of business and highlights the best your association has to offer.